-&lt;sup>26 15 U.S.C.
+&lt;sup>27 15 U.S.C.
 78f(b).

-&lt;sup>27 15 U.S.C.
+&lt;sup>28 15 U.S.C.
 78f(b)(4), (5).

-$^{28}$ See Regulation NMS Adopting Release, 70 FR 37495, at 37499.
+$^{29}$ See Regulation NMS Adopting Release, 70 FR 37495, at 37499.

-&lt;sup>29 NetCoalition v.
+&lt;sup>30 NetCoalition v.
 SEC, 615 F.3d 525, 535 (D.C.
 Cir.
-2010) ("NetCoalition I") (quoting H.R.
+2010) ("NetCoalition Γ') (quoting H.R.
 Rep. No. 94-229 at 92 (1975), as reprinted in 1975 U.S.C.C.A.N.
 323).

-Id. at 535.
+$^{31}$ Id. at 535.

-&lt;sup>31 See Exhibit 3A, Charles M. Jones, Understanding the Market for U.S. Equity Market Data, August 31, 2018 (hereinafter "Jones Paper").
+&lt;sup>32 See Exhibit 3A, Charles M. Jones, Understanding the Market for U.S. Equity Market Data, August 31, 2018 (hereinafter "Jones Paper").

-proprietary market data products for free for some period of time."

-- "Although there are regulatory requirements for some market participants to use consolidated data products, there is no requirement for market participants to purchase any proprietary market data product for regulatory purposes."
-33 - "There are a variety of data products, and consumers of equity market data choose among them based on their needs.
+- "The market [for exchange market data] is characterized by robust competition: exchanges compete with each other in selling proprietary market data products.
+They also compete with consolidated data feeds and with data provided by alternative trading systems ('ATSs').
+Barriers to entry are very low, so existing exchanges must also take into account competition from new entrants, who generally try to build market share by offering their proprietary market data products for free for some period of time." - "Although there are regulatory requirements for some market participants to use consolidated data products, there is no requirement for market participants to purchase any proprietary market data product for regulatory purposes." - "There are a variety of data products, and consumers of equity market data choose among them based on their needs.
 Like most producers, exchanges offer a variety of market data products at different price levels.
 Advanced proprietary market data products provide greater value to those who subscribe.
 As in any other market, each potential subscriber takes the features and prices of available products into account in choosing what market data products to buy based on its business model."
-34 - "Exchange equity market data fees are a small cost for the industry overall: The data demonstrates that total exchange market data revenues are orders of magnitude smaller than (i) broker-dealer commissions, (ii) investment bank earnings from equity trading, and (iii) revenues earned by third-party vendors."
-35 - "For proprietary exchange data feeds, the main question is whether there is a competitive market for proprietary market data.
+35 - "Exchange equity market data fees are a small cost for the industry overall: the data demonstrates that total exchange market data revenues are orders of magnitude smaller than (i) broker-dealer commissions, (ii) investment bank earnings from equity trading, and (iii) revenues earned by third-party vendors." - "For proprietary exchange data feeds, the main question is whether there is a competitive market for proprietary market data.
 More than 40 active exchanges and alternative trading systems compete vigorously in both the market for order flow and in the market for market data.
 The two are closely linked: an exchange needs to consider the negative impact on its order flow if it raises the price of its market data.
 Furthermore, new entrants have been frequent over the past 10 years or so, and these venues often give market data away for free, serving as a check on pricing by more established exchanges.
 These are all the standard hallmarks of a competitive market."
-36
+37 b.
+Exchanges That Offer Market Data and Trading Services Function as Two-Sided Platforms